Mountain gorilla: Characteristics

 The mountain gorilla is primarily terrestrial and quadrupedal.
 However, it will climb into fruiting trees if the branches can carry its weight.
 Like all great apes other than humans, its arms are longer than its legs.
 It moves by knuckle-walking, supporting its weight on the backs of its curved fingers rather than its palms.

 The mountain gorilla is diurnal, spending most of the day eating, as large quantities of food are needed to sustain its massive bulk.
 It forages in the early morning, rests during the late morning and around midday, and in the afternoon it forages again before resting at night.
 Each gorilla builds a nest from surrounding vegetation to sleep in, constructing a new one every evening.
 Only infants sleep in the same nest as their mothers.
 They leave their sleeping sites when the sun rises at around 6 am, except when it is cold and overcast; then they often stay longer in their nests.

 Distribution and habitat

 The mountain gorilla inhabits the Albertine Rift montane cloud forest, including the Virunga Mountains, ranging in elevation from 2200 to 4300 m.
 Most groups live on the slopes of three of the dormant volcanoes: Karisimbi, Mikeno, and Visoke.
 The vegetation is very dense at the bottom of the mountains, becoming more sparse at higher elevations, and the forests are often cloudy, misty and cold.
+The mountain gorilla also occasionally uses the border habitat with the Rwenzori-Virunga montane moorlands, at elevations higher than the Albertine Rift montane cloud forest.